-Inside, the chapel (1489) is intimate with three long deep set gothic windows, old patchy walls and a brightly painted Baroque ceiling.
-Marty and I married in our own back garden, beneath a tin roof while a tropical downpour drowned out the celebrant’s voice, but if we were to be married in a church this one could be the one.
+This intimate chapel (1489) has three long deep set gothic windows, old patchy walls and a brightly painted Baroque ceiling.
+Marty and I had a garden wedding, beneath a tin roof while a tropical downpour drowned out the celebrant’s voice, because that’s our style.
+However, I can imagine this chapel being a beautiful wedding venue.
+I’m thinking flowers and flute music.

 Claim to Fame: The Coats of Arms of local governors (Dukes of Carniola) were painted on the ceilings in 1747.
 Churches rarely (if ever) include secular decorations, making the chapel renowned throughout Europe.